aws/aws-toolkit-azure-devops/Docs/tutorial-eb.rst

 For the new task you need to make the following configuration changes.

-* AWS Credentials: If you have existing AWS credentials for this task in the Services page endpoints list you can select them by clinking the gear icon to the right of the  AWS Credentials field.
+* AWS Credentials: If you have existing AWS credentials configured for your tasks you can select them using the dropdown link in the field.
 If not, to quickly add credentials for this task, click the :guilabel:`+` link.

        .. image:: images/credentialsfield.png
           :alt: AWS Credential Field